 Our church began to grow, albeit, an unexpected growth.
 People from various walks of life, church backgrounds, and cultures began to show up.
-We went from being a group of people with a similar church history, to a congregation filled with various denominations, and church (or un-churched) backgrounds.
+We went from being a group of people with a similar church history to a congregation filled with various denominations, church affiliations (or lack thereof), and backgrounds.

 Our real growth was never in the added numbers to our congregation, a new building, or even a slogan.
 It was in the redefining and refining of our vision, mission, and purpose.
 We discovered the true meaning of church.
 God began changing our hearts.
 We no longer sought to be edgy, or different.
 We desired to be welcoming and authentic.
 We no longer scoffed at tradition but began to recognize the beauty in it.

 Our current slogan: "Crosstowne...a return to God."

-Crosstowne is not the only way, but one of the many amazing churches in our area where people can come and find belonging, seek refuge, take on challenges, and experience the love of Jesus.
+Crosstowne is not the only church, but one of many amazing churches in our area where people can come and find belonging, seek refuge, take on challenges, and experience the love of Jesus.
 We aren't without "crap" or "tradition."
 We are people in progress.
-People on a faith journey aligning themselves with Christ and His Word to make a difference for God's glory.
+People on a faith journey, aligning themselves with Christ, and His Word to make a difference for God's glory.

 We are thankful for the years of learning and growing, and look forward to many more.
-We are grateful for those who have stood by us through it all and have taken the journey to grown with us.
-We realize now that God brought us through years of sticky popcorn, sparse crowds, Chinese food, and basketball hoops so we could become a church who no longer seeks catchy slogans, but one that desires to live out a real mission.
+We are grateful for those who have stood by us through it all and have taken the journey to grow with us.
+We realize now that God brought us through years of sticky popcorn, sparse crowds, Chinese food, and basketball hoops so we could become a church that no longer seeks catchy slogans, but one that desires to live out the mission of Christ.

 Our Mission: "To enable people to become Learners, Lovers, and Leaders in their relationship with Jesus Christ and in the world around them."

 Crosstowne has several accountable, networked relationships with churches in the Charleston area.
 While we have the privilege of being distinctly different from one another, we reap the benefits of common unity, shared faith, and accountability.